By Helen Booth

 - Zone 3: Upper storage—perhaps the biggest zone of all, this zone includes all of the cupboards and everything in them—pots, pans, cutlery, glassware, the lot

-- Zone 4: Lower storage—this might be where you keep all of your miscellaneous kitchen gear, for example, appliances, your best cookbooks, any special glasses or plates, etc
+- Zone 4: Lower storage—this might be where you keep all of your miscellaneous kitchen gear, for example, appliances, your best cookbooks, any useful kitchen gadgets like a portable induction hob, special glasses or plates, etc.

 - Zone 5: Pantry—if you don't have an actual pantry or a pantry space, this is where you keep your dried kitchen goods, such as spices, baking ingredients, etc